okta/okta-mobile-swift/Samples/README.md

 ## Using the Samples

-These samples are designed to be built and run from the `OktaClientSDK` workspace.
+These samples are designed to be built and run from the `OktaClient.xcworkspace` workspace.
 To use them outside of the workspace:

 1. Copy the sample folder to the desired location.
 2. Copy the `Shared` folder to the same location at the same level as the sample folder.